MTC-ETH/labels-collection-tool/README.md

 ### Troubleshooting
-Which service is running on which port: `sudo netstat -tulp`
+- Which service is running on which port: `sudo netstat -tulp`
+- Look at the logs of the backend: `sudo journalctl -u labelling-tool-backend` (shift-G to to the end)